 Another popular thrift store among set designers, prop masters, or even just regular non-production folks is the Helping Hand Thrift Shop.
 This store stands out among other thrift shops because it showcases vintage collectibles, including antiques, movie props, and cultural mementos.
 Another local thrift store favorite is Council Thrift Shop.

-Although the Venice neighborhood has been drastically changing in recent years, it is still a great place to go to for offbeat shops and thrifting.
+Although the Venice neighborhood has been drastically changing in recent years, it's still a great place to go to for offbeat shops and thrifting.
 Venice is one of the city’s most vibrant and lively neighborhoods to spend time in, and it’s one of the Westside’s top communities.
-Featuring quirky stores, playful locals, impressive street graffiti, and a variety of restaurants, Venice is a dynamic location mixed with old school charm and modern upscale vibes.
+Featuring quirky stores, playful locals, impressive street graffiti, and a variety of restaurants, Venice is a dynamic location mixed with old-school charm and modern upscale vibes.

 This neighborhood is located at the heart of Silicon Beach, which is LA’s version of the tech-fueled Silicon Valley, so a lot of older fixtures are now being replaced by more updated renovations.
 However, it seems there are many thrift shops that are there to stay despite the neighborhood’s quick-changing outlook.

-Popular thrift shops in the Venice neighborhood include Bible Tabernacle Thrift Store, Animal House, and Gotta Have It, among many others.
+Popular thrift shops in the Venice neighborhood include Animal House and Gotta Have It, among many others.
 Simply walk along the popular Venice Boardwalk and you’ll land on a slew of local shops.